brandonmosher/pyctemp/README.md

     line_init(line);
     ...

-### Template Substituions
+### Template Substitutions

-All instances of parameter names occuring at word, whitespace, or punctuation boundaries are substituted with the corresponding parameter value.
+All instances of parameter names occurring at word, whitespace, or punctuation boundaries are substituted with the corresponding parameter value.

 Parameter names that occur in variable names or macros are modified before substitution.

-For example, if the paramter name "T" corresponds to the parameter value "const int *" then:
+For example, if the parameter name "T" corresponds to the parameter value "const int *" then:

     int func(T arg); -> int func(const int * arg)